SPRING CRUISING SPECIALS – New bookings for charters starting before June 15 save 10%

 Day 5

-Leave Lagoon Cove Marina on the earliest Ebb tide and proceed down Clio Channel to Beware Passage.
-Once through Beware Passage navigate to the anchorage at Mound Islet taking care to observe the line of rocks that are underwater at high tide.
-Good anchoring with a muddy bottom is available here.
+Leave Lagoon Cove on the earliest Ebb tide and proceed down Clio Channel to Beware Passage.
+Once through Beware, navigate to the anchorage at Mound Islet.
+Taking care to observe the line of rocks that are underwater at high tide.
+Good anchoring in mud is available here.

 Day 6